AlfieDarko/CV/README.md

 Our change in philosophy meant that we increased our conversion rates tremendously and now work with a large pool of trusted clients that we won over by explaining effectively how we could add value to their business.
 #### Client Centric

 My previous experience has allowed me to identify ways to create a positive experience for customers and clients.
-Many of our customers had very specific demands in terms on the management of their properties and it was our duty to uphold this.
+Many of our customers had very specific demands in terms off the management of their properties and it was our duty to uphold this.
 No two jobs were ever the same.
 <br><br>
 We recently had to help manage a demo event for Moley Robotics ( AI Robotic Kitchen Assistant Company).
 Even though this was slightly outside of our business services, my previous experience in events promotions and our desire to please customers meant we were able to help.
-Communicating to our staff that the job is slightly different than usual and letting them know of the changed expectations, we were able to successfully assist Moley Robotics in their demo event.
+Communicating with our staff that the job is slightly different than usual and letting them know of the changed expectations, we were able to successfully assist Moley Robotics in their demo event.
 <br><br>
-As a result, we have kept a great and interesting clients by not being rigid in as to what we can deliver to clients.
+As a result, we have kept great & interesting clients by not being rigid in as to what we can deliver to clients.
 Being flexible whilst growing is so important.
 #### Problem Solving
 I take pride in solving technical challenges.
 I approach them relentlessly.<br><br>
 For our facebook project, we wanted to implement a live chat feature but had troubles coming up with a viable way to do so via ruby on rails as many of the online resources regarding this was outdated. <br><br>